-Harvest shallots when the bulbs are about a quarter inch around but wait for the leaves to yellow before lifting.
+Harvest shallots when the bulbs are about 1/4 inch around but wait for the leaves to yellow before lifting.
 For an extended harvest season, plant and harvest the largest shallots first, replanting smaller bulbs in their place for harvesting later.

 How to Store Shallots

 Once shallots are harvested, any unused bulbs should be stored.
 Dispose of any bulbs that appear soft or bruised.
 Shake off soil once lifted from the soil and allow shallots to remain in a warm, dry area for about a week prior to storing, then place them in a mesh bag and store them in a cool, dry place.

 Growing shallots is easy and require little care, other than occasional watering.
 These hardy little bulbs are seldom affected by problems; however, you should practice crop rotation every other year or so, especially in areas where onions have been previously grown.

 Following these tips for growing shallots, you should be able to easily add these delicious vegetable to your garden.